aldolo69/oqtadrive/README.md

 - When designing a case for the adapter that should work with *Spectrum* and *QL*, keep in mind that on the *QL*, the edge connector is on the right hand side of the unit, while it is on the left for the *Interface 1*.

+**My overall recommendation: Build the adapter as shown in the schematic above to minimize the risk of damaging your vintage machine!**

 ### Differences in Pin-Outs
 The pin-outs of the *Interface 1* and *QL* edge connectors are identical, so you can use the adapter with both. **Note however that the outgoing connector of a *Spectrum Microdrive* unit is different!** It is in fact upside down.
 That's why the cable for connecting a *Microdrive* unit to the *Interface 1* cannot be used to connect (i.e. daisy chain) two *Microdrive* units.
 If you want to use the adapter behind a *Microdrive* unit, you either need to wire it accordingly, or use an appropriate plug converter.
 Whichever you choose, fabricate it in a way that makes it mechanically impossible to accidentally plug it into an *Interface 1* or *QL*. **There will be damage otherwise!**

-This table shows the respective pin-outs:
+This table shows the respective pin-outs (A = component side, B = solder side):

 | Pin | *Interface 1*, *QL* | *Microdrive* unit |
 |-----|---------------------|-------------------|